 FOR IMMEDIATE RELEASE

-ASHEVILLE, North Carolina (May 22, 2019) – Dogwood Health Trust, a private, non-operating foundation whose purpose is to dramatically improve the health and well-being of all people and communities of Western North Carolina, today announced the appointment of McDowell County native Dawna Goode-Ledbetter to the organization’s board of directors.
+ASHEVILLE, North Carolina (Aug.
+13, 2019) – Following a thoughtful and deliberate national search, Dogwood Health Trust, a private, non-operating foundation whose sole purpose is to improve the health and well-being of all people and communities of Western North Carolina, is excited to announce the selection of philanthropic and health equity leader Antony Chiang as Dogwood’s initial chief executive officer.

 About Dogwood Health Trust